NTsang5/code-of-conduct/code_of_conduct.md

 Contact Information
 -------------------

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff **immediately**.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact rmotr.com staff **immediately**.
 You can always use the **_#mentors-help_** channel in our private slack account if you don't know who to contact.
 You may also contact us directly to our email at questions@rmotr.com.

 If the matter is especially urgent, please call/contact any of these individuals: